The Human Beinz

 The Human Beinz (/ˈbiːᵻnz/ BEE-inz) is an American rock band from Youngstown, Ohio.
-Originally known as The Human Beingz, the band initially featured John "Dick" Belley (vocals, guitar), Joe "Ting" Markulin (vocals, guitar), Mel Pachuta (vocals, bass), and Gary Coates (drums), later replaced by Mike Tatman.
+Originally known as The Premiers, the band initially featured John Richard "Dick" Belley (vocals, guitar), Joe "Ting" Markulin (vocals, guitar), Mel Pachuta (vocals, bass), and Gary Coates (drums), later replaced by Mike Tatman.

-Their only hit record, "Nobody but Me", peaked in 1968 at number 8 on the Billboard Hot 100.
+Their only hit record in the US, "Nobody But Me", peaked in 1968 at number 8 on the Billboard Hot 100.

 Early career

 The Beinz started in 1964 as The Premiers, launching their professional career to build a local fan base.

 In 1966, they changed their name to The Human Beingz because they felt their old name did not fit with the feel of the late 1960s.
 They recorded covers of songs by Them, The Yardbirds, The Who and Bob Dylan.
 The group was also the first to record a cover of "Gloria" by Them, which became a hit for The Shadows of Knight, and covered "The Pied Piper", which later became a hit for Crispian St. Peters.

 The group signed to Capitol Records in 1967 and at that time Capitol misspelled their name, leaving out the "g".

 Capitol's purported idea was to affiliate the band's name with the Human Be-In movement of 1967.

 The Beingz were told it would be changed on the next release if the debut single did not have any success.
 On 24 August 1967 "Nobody But Me" was released and became their only Billboard Top 40 hit, which meant that Capitol would not correct the spelling.
 "Nobody But Me" (written and first recorded by The Isley Brothers in 1962) peaked at No. 8 in February 1968.
 The recording's two 31-fold repetitions of the word "no" fulfill Casey Kasem's "Book of Records" category of most repetitive word or phrase in a Hot 100 top 10 hit, besting the 26-fold repetition of "I know" in Bill Withers' "Ain't No Sunshine".
 An album, Nobody But Me, followed.

-The Beinz' next single, "Turn On Your Love Light," peaked No. 80 but became a huge hit in Japan, where it peaked at No. 1."Turn On Your Love Light", originally a hit for Bobby Bland in 1962, was later covered by Jerry Lee Lewis and the Grateful Dead.
+The Beinz' next single, "Turn On Your Love Light", peaked No. 80 but became a huge hit in Japan, where it peaked at No. 1."Turn On Your Love Light", originally a hit for Bobby Bland in 1962, was later covered by Jerry Lee Lewis and the Grateful Dead.
 In 1968, Capitol released a second album, Evolutions.
 They also released the single, "Hold on Baby", exclusively in Japan, where it also hit the top of the charts.
 The band underwent a contractually obligated tour of Japan as a result of their success there and broke up immediately thereafter in March 1969.